chrisweb/web-audio-api-player/README.md

 ## About this project

 🎶 An opensource javascript (typescript) audio player for the browser, built using the Web Audio API with support for HTML5 audio elements

-this player can be added to any javascript project and extended in many ways, it is not bound to a specific UI, this player is just a core that can be used to create any kind of player you can imagine and even be used to play sound in video games or for any other sound / song playing needs you may have
+This player can be added to any javascript project and extended in many ways, it is not bound to a specific UI, this player is just a core that can be used to create any kind of player you can imagine

+To get started I recommend checking out the [guide to building a simple audio player UI](#guide-to-building-a-simple-audio-player-ui) in this readme, or head straight to the [player options](#player-options) and functions documentation, but also have a look at the code of the working [simple player example](examples/simple-player) that is part of this repository

-Want to help improve the documentation or contribute to this project by improving and fixing it, then first check out the [TODOs section](#todos-ideas-for-future-improvements) below, maybe there is something in the list you want to help with.
+If you want to help improve the documentation or contribute to this project by improving and fixing it, then first check out the [TODOs section](#todos-ideas-for-future-improvements) below, maybe there is something in the list you want to help with

 Any contribution, even things not listed on the TODO list are of course welcome.
-To get started check out the section ["contributing" section](#contributing-prs-welcome) below.
+To get started check out the section ["contributing" section](#contributing-prs-welcome) below

 ## installation